simongcx/shelvelist/README.md

 shelvelist
 ==========

-Python library for persistent lists
+Python library for persistent lists based on shelve

 Objectives
 ----------